11 Keys to Marketing Planning that Will Deliver Strong Growth in 2024

 Similarly, you may be ignoring adjacent audience segments that could be low-hanging fruit for profitable new sources of revenue.
 Already selling to restaurants?
 Then perhaps you should target food management services at universities, as well.

-Ready to build a marketing plan that gets results?
-Give Us a Shout!
+A Winning Marketing Plan for Greater ROIReady to build a marketing plan for 2024 that gets results?
+Give Us A Shout!

-5. Establish Your Marketing Strategy
+7. Establish Your Marketing Strategy

 Strategy is simply creating a game plan to win: